 U.S. Asks Spy Court to Deny Tech Firms’ Bid to Release Data

-The U.S. asked the Foreign Intelligence Surveillance Court to deny a bid by technology companies including Microsoft Inc. (MSFT:US), Google Inc. and Facebook Inc. (FB:US) to release more data on the kinds of national security requests they receive from the government.
+The U.S. asked the Foreign Intelligence Surveillance Court to deny a bid by technology companies including Microsoft Inc. (MSFT:US), Google Inc. (GOOG:US) and Facebook Inc. (FB:US) to release more data on the kinds of national security requests they receive from the government.

 “The information that the companies seek to disclose is classified,” Justice Department lawyers wrote in court papers filed with the secret court on Sept.
 30 and posted yesterday on the court website.
 “The disclosures would risk revealing the government’s collection capabilities as they presently exist and as they develop in the future.”